 The maximum monthly SNAP benefit you can receive is based on your household size.
 For example, the maximum monthly allotment for a family of four in 2022 is $835.

 SNAP benefits are paid to you during your certification period.
 You have to recertify your eligibility to continue receiving benefits when that period ends.

 Women, Infants, and Children (WIC)

 You may be eligible to get government food benefits through the Women, Infants, and Children (WIC) program if you have young children at home.
 WIC provides eligible parents with vouchers they can use to purchase specific food items, including baby formula, baby cereal, milk, cheese, and juice.

 You must meet specific eligibility requirements similar to the SNAP program.
 The criteria used to determine eligibility are:

 - Residency (you have to be a resident of the state in which you're applying for benefits)

 - Nutrition risk

 The program is primarily designed for women who are pregnant, breastfeeding, or within six months of having given birth.
-Children under 5 years old can also receive benefits.
+Children under five years old can also receive benefits.
 The USDA offers a prescreening tool to help you determine whether you're eligible for WIC.

 WIC is aimed at helping women, but any parent or guardian who is a sole provider, including a father, grandparent, or foster parent, can apply for benefits for eligible children.

 School Lunch Benefits for Children